What is your rental criteria?

 Examples:

-• Rent amount due at lease signing would be 12 days of rent for April
+•Rent Amount due at lease signing: 12 days rent for April

-• Rent amount due at lease signing would be 10 days of rent for April, PLUS
+•Rent Amount due at lease signing: 10 days rent for April, plus

-If the resident(s) are applying with a pet(s), please see the Pet Policy section below for additional move-in and monthly costs.
+If the resident(s) are applying with a pet(s), please see the Pet Policy section below for additional move-in costs and additional monthly fees.

 Risk Mitigation Administrative Fee: